arystan09/mma-paltform/README.md

 A full-featured backend for a mixed martial arts (MMA) platform, designed to manage fighters, events, individual fights, and dynamic rankings.
 Built with **NestJS**, **GraphQL**, **PostgreSQL**, and **Redis**, following **CLEAN Architecture principles**.

-> Inspired by Sherdog.com & Tapology.com – ideal for fighter statistics, event management, and rankings.

 ---

 ## 📌 Project Status